Keylightgithub/Desktop-AI-Agent/README.md

  - For example, 'm' and 'M' are filtered out from pyautogui commands
 '''

+operating_system = \
+"""
+MacOS
+"""

-prompt = """
+goal = \
+'''
-Goal: In the selected cell(s) of the sheet, input a 3x3 sample realistic data entry.
+In the selected cell(s) of the sheet, input a 3x3 sample realistic data entry.
+'''

+prompt = f"""
+goal: {goal}
-Operating System: MacOS
+operating System: {operating_system}

 Tasks:
 1. Accomplish the goal using only pyautogui keys, hotkeys, and write (no clicks).
 2. Plan out navigation steps completely based on image analysis.
 3. Give the output in a list format and include the prefix pyautogui for each command.
-4. Only give the list results, no extra. no comments.
+4. Only give the list results, no extra.
 """